-Figure 7-27.
-Community Table Configuration and Table
+Figure 7- 34.
+SNMP Community Table Configuration and Table

-Parameter Description Community Name Type an alphanumeric string of up to 33 characters that is used to identify members of an SNMP community.
-This string is used like a password to give remote SNMP managers access to MIB objects in the switch's SNMP agent.
-View Name Type an alphanumeric string of up to 32 characters that is used to identify the group of MIB objects that a remote SNMP manager is allowed to access on the switch.
+Parameter Des cription Community Name Type an alphanumeric string of up to 33 characters that is used to identify members of an SNMP community.
+This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.
+View Name Type an alphanumeric string of up to 32 characters that is used to identify the group of MIB objects that a remote SNMP manager is allowed to access on the Switch.
 The view name must exist in the SNMP View Table.
-Access Right read_only - Specifies that SNMP community members using the community string created with this command can only read the contents of the MIBs on the switch. read_write - Specifies that SNMP community members using the community string created with this command can read from and write to the contents of the MIBs on the switch.
+Access Right Read Only - Specifies that SNMP community members using the community string created can only read the contents of the MIBs on the Switch.
+Read Write - Specifies that SNMP community members using the community string created can read from, and write to the contents of the MIBs on the Switch.